-Lately it’s hummus and veggies.
+Lately, it’s hummus and veggies.
 On less healthy days, I love me some chocolate chip cookies!
-I like to make dough in advance so I can just pop them in the oven whenever I want.
+I like to make the dough in advance so I can just pop them in the oven whenever I want.
 Mmm boy.

 Q: Cat person or dog person?

 I love them both, but cats are one of my favorite things in the world!
 One of the best parts of working at home is getting kitty snuggles while I work!

 Coffee!
 French press or homemade cold brew during the week, and lattes on the weekend.
 With whole milk.
 And an almond croissant from my favorite cafe!

 Thanks, McKella!
 It’s been so fun to watch McKella grow her businesses, and it’s great to hear another VA’s insights!

 For more information on how to start your own VA business, check out the Introvert VA Club for tutorials, templates, support, and more!

 Behind the Scenes of a Virtual Assistant Business: Becky Linot of Tech Side Simplified